ros-industrial/industrial_calibration/README.md

-service_node   -- peforms quiet a number of calbirations using very complex yaml files range_excal    -- performs extrinsic calibration of a 3D camera by finding the target points in the image and the xyz values from the depth image. wrist_cal_srv  -- performs extrinsic calibration when either the target or the camera is mounted on the end of arm tooling stereo_cal_srv -- performs stereo extrinsic cal using a robot (target or pair mounted on end of arm tooling)
+service_node   -- peforms quiet a number of calbirations using very complex yaml files range_excal    -- performs extrinsic calibration of a 3D camera by finding the target points in the image and the xyz values from the depth image. wrist_cal_srv  -- performs extrinsic calibration when either the target or the camera is mounted on the end of arm tooling gantry_cal_srv -- performs extrinsic calibration to refine the transform between the gantry_tool and the robot_base stereo_cal_srv -- performs stereo extrinsic cal using a robot (target or pair mounted on end of arm tooling)

 extrinsic_cal helper nodes: